idaholab/moose/framework/doc/content/source/variables/MooseVariableFE.md

 !syntax description /Variables/MooseVariable

-A `MooseVariableFE` is a derived class of a `MooseVariable`.
+A `MooseVariableFE` is a derived class of a `MooseVariableField`.
 It is a finite element field variable.
 Depending on the finite element family (chosen with [!param](/Variables/MooseVariable/family) parameter) or the [!param](/Variables/MooseVariable/components) parameter, it can be a regular, vector or array variable.